-Queen Elizabeth II (Elizabeth Alexandra Mary) was born on 21 April, 1926 at 17 Bruton Street, London.
-Her birthday is officially celebrated in Britain on the second Saturday of June each year.
-The day is referred to as “the Trooping of the Colour”, the official name is “the Queen’s Birthday Parade”.
+Queen Elizabeth II was born on April 21, 1926 in London.
+Her birthday is officially celebrated in Britain on the 3rd Saturday of June each year.

 Her Majesty The Queen's title in the United Kingdom is:

 'Elizabeth the Second, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland'.

 When did Queen Elizabeth come to the throne?